drekka/Alchemic/README.md

 *Note: If the target variable is not an `NSArray` type and multiple objects are found, them Alchemic will throw an error.*

-# Getting objects
+# Interfacing with Alchemic

 Now that we know how to declare objects and inject them, lets look at how we retrieve objects in classes and code which is not managed by Alchemic.
-In other words, how to manage objects in the rest of your app.
+In other words, how to get Alchemic to work with the rest of your app.

-## Unmanaged instances
+## Non-managed objects

 Not all objects can be created and injected by Alchemic.
 For example, UIViewControllers in storyboards are created by the storyboard.
+However you can still declare dependencies in these classes and get them injected as if Alchemic had created them.

-*Whilst I looked at several options for automatically injecting these instances, I did not find any that worked reliably and didn't require a lot of effort to code.
-So for the moment Alchemic does not inject dependencies into them automatically.*
+Firstly when adding macros to the class declaring injections, either avoid adding the `AcRegister(...)` macro, or add the `AcExternal` flag to it.
+Either method will tell Alchemic to use the builder for declaring injections only.

-***However*** you can still declare dependencies in these classes and get them injected as if Alchemic had created them.
-You just have to make a call to trigger the injection process programmatically like this:
+Later in your code you can make a call to trigger the injection process programmatically like this:

 ```objectivec
 -(instancetype) initWithFrame:(CGRect) aFrame {